fernando3001/External-Roblox-DataStore/README.md

 # External Database Connection for Roblox Games

 This project consists of an API developed with Flask that allows connecting an external database to Roblox games.
-It uses MongoDB as the database to store user information.
+In this case we will use mongo but you can use any other database you want.

 ## 🚨 IMPORTANT